gazhayes/socialarchitecture.science/_posts/2019-07-30-decentralisation-will-kill-your-company-and-your job.md

 ***

+You might not have noticed the underlying trend towards decentralisation, but if you’re like most people, something occasionally bubbles forth from the deep and provides you with a glimpse into this strange new world.

+I’m not just talking about the deep and pervasive impact of blockchain.
+Kickstarter and Indiegogo along with Uber and Airbnb are semi-centralised business models which hint at the raw power of the peer to peer economy.
+The most accurate and up to date encyclopaedia on the planet is one that anyone can edit at any time, without central management getting in the way.

+Stable employment is a thing of the past; millions of people are choosing to work on a freelance basis, temporarily organising around projects and ideas instead of companies and mission statements.
+More than [one in three Americans freelanced in 2018](https://fu-web-prod-media.s3.amazonaws.com/content/filer_public/f1/20/f1206c69-0027-4f08-a79a-6877cb90e88a/freelancinginamericareport-2018.pdf), and t[he majority of the US workforce is set to be working freelance by 2030](https://www.forbes.com/sites/elainepofeldt/2017/10/17/are-we-ready-for-a-workforce-that-is-50-freelance/#610136fe3f82).

+None of this is a coincidence or a short-term trend.
+There are deep and powerful forces of economics and nature driving the world in this direction.
 ### Cost Gravity

 The first and most important underlying force driving us towards a decentralised future is called _cost gravity_.